The plans are for the squarish model in the photos on this page.

 Well done and thanks again!”

-Have a read here first to see if the plans are a good option for you — otherwise click home above and look at the Lillipad Squatting Platform.
+Have a read here first to see if the DIY plans are a good option for you to build your own squatting platform — otherwise click home above and look at the Lillipad Squatting Platform.

-The squatting plans enable customization of the footpad angle and height.
+The homemade squatting plans enable customization of the footpad angle, height and width.